quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part12_5.1.2_Visualizi.md

 ---

 #### Critic in cGAN
-Background context: In cGANs, a critic network evaluates the input image by giving it a score between \(-\infty\) and \(\infty\).
+Background context: In cGANs, a critic network evaluates the input image by giving it a score between $-\infty $ and$\infty$.
 Higher scores indicate that the input is more likely to be from the training set (real images).

 :p What role does the critic play in cGANs?
 ??x